TabSTAR: A Tabular Foundation Model for Tabular Data with Text Fields: Results

 \section{Results}

 We evaluate each model using AUROC (classification) and \(R^2\) (regression) as metrics.
-Following \cite{hollmann_accurate_2025}, we normalize scores per dataset split to the $[0, 1]$ range, using the best and worst model performance as anchors.\footnote{For a single run, the best model gets 1, the worst gets 0 and the rest are linearly scaled accordingly.} The normalized scores are averaged across all runs, with 95\% CIs.
-Performance for all models on both conditions are shown in Figure~\ref{fig:main_results_classification} (classification) and Figure~\ref{fig:main_results_regression} (regression).
-Besides their example limit, TabPFN-v2 cannot process 4 datasets (more than 10 target classes or more than 500,000 cells) and CARTE cannot handle 15 (a bug in their PowerTransformer implementation).
+Following \cite{hollmann_accurate_2025}, we normalize scores per dataset split to the $[0, 1]$ range, using the best and worst model performance as anchors.\footnote{For a single run, the best model gets 1, the worst gets 0, and the rest are linearly scaled accordingly.} The normalized scores are averaged across all runs, with 95\% CIs.
+Performance for all models on both conditions is shown in Figure~\ref{fig:main_results_classification} (classification) and Figure~\ref{fig:main_results_regression} (regression).
+For certain datasets, we are unable to execute TabPFN-v2, CARTE, and TabDPT due to model-specific implementation issues or scalability constraints.
 Reported averages for these models are computed only over the datasets where evaluation is feasible.
-Appendix~\appref{app:results} expands on dataset level performance, head-to-head comparisons and running times.
+Appendix~\ref{app:res:technical_limitations} elaborates on technical limitations, Appendix~\ref{app:res:dataset_lavel} on dataset-level performance, and Appendix~\ref{app:res:head_to_head} on head-to-head comparisons.

 \textbf{In classification problems, TabSTAR consistently achieves SOTA performance.} This is evident both when restricting the dataset size to 10,000 examples and when using larger datasets in the unlimited condition.
-For the 10K condition, TabSTAR achieves a 0.809 score, performing better than TabPFN-v2 (0.783) and significantly better than GBDTs (0.756 CatBoost-Tuned, 0.744 XGB-Tuned).
-When analyzing head-to-head comparisons (Appendix~\appref{app:res:head_to_head}), TabSTAR outperforms TabPFN-v2 (7/11 datasets), XGB-Tuned (10/14) and CatBoost-Tuned (11/14).
-For the Unlimited condition, TabSTAR-Unlimit achieves a 0.874 score, significantly above the second-best CatBoost-Tuned-Unlimit with 0.734.
-Importantly, all Unlimit variants surpass the 10K ones, emphasizing the importance of scaling.
+For the 10K condition, TabSTAR achieves a 0.83 score, followed by TabM-Tuned (0.73), CatBoost-Tuned (0.69), and TabPFN-v2 (0.67).
+When analyzing head-to-head comparisons (see Appendix~\appref{app:res:head_to_head}), TabSTAR outperforms TabPFN-v2 (8/11 datasets), TabM-Tuned (10/14), and CatBoost-Tuned (12/14).
+For the unlimited condition, TabSTAR-Unlimited achieves a 0.84 score, followed by TabM-Tuned-Unlimited (0.79), and much above the rest.
+Importantly, unlimited variants significantly surpass the 10K ones, emphasizing the importance of models with no scaling restrictions.